 A: The cost is $300 for a 2 hour session, or $550 for a package of 4 one hour sessions.
 Half day or full day sessions with individuals or groups can be designed.
 Feel free to contact me if you would like to learn about these options.

 Q: What do I wear?

-A: You will want to wear close toed shoes, and comfortable clothes that allow you to move easily.
+A: You will want to wear close toed shoes, and comfortable clothes that allow you to move easily and that you don't care if they will get a bit dirty.
 You may want sunscreen or a hat if it is a sunny day.